 What Are The Most Common Types Of Brain Injuries And What Are The Consequences?

-Like many other types of injuries, brain injuries can range from the mild to the traumatic.
+Like many other types of injuries, brain injuries can range from mild to traumatic.
 Sadly, brain injuries can go undiagnosed, often hidden by other types of injuries, such as head injuries.
 Damage to the brain is not uncommon after an accident because of the motion of the body in the moment of impact.
 Some of the most common types of brain injuries, also known as traumatic brain injury (TBI), that occur after an accident include:

 Penetrating injuries: These types of injuries occur when a penetrating object enters the skull and into the brain.
 While uncommon, it is possible that metal or glass objects can do this in the event of a serious car accident.
 The severity of the damage depends on the part of the brain that is damaged.